 Paying for accommodation

-If you decide you are no longer coming to the University or you lose the offer of a place on a course, we will refund the deposit, provided that you contact Accommodation Services by emailing firstname.lastname@example.org before the end of August.
+If you’re no longer coming to the University, or you lose your offer of a place, we will refund your deposit, as long as you email email@example.com to let us know by the end of August.

-You can choose how you pay your accommodation fees from the following options:
+You can choose to pay for your accommodation in:

-- Three termly instalments in: November, February and May
+- Three instalments in November, February and May

-- Eight monthly instalments from October through to May
+- Eight instalments from October through to May

 City centre accommodation